Query structure

 parameter:

-You can give weight to specific terms by using the weight
+You can give weight to specific terms by using theweight

 parameter:

 You can combine metadata filtering and keyword search in a single query by stacking multiple filter stages.
+In the example below, we’re searching for documents that contain the keyword"catcher"

 and were published in 1997

-, or documents that were published between 1920
+, or between 1920

 and 1980